AJMartel/gcat/README.md

 Finally i've added some logic to have the downloader add a registry entry to point to the path of the implant to have it run at boot.
 Please note that this is a work in progress and that some improvement may be desirable.

-On how to operate the rest of the tool please see the rest of the original readme below.
+On how to operate the rest of the tool please see the original readme below.